danielwbeebe/React-Native-Tutorial/README.md

 React Native is a framework used to construct mobile applications written in JavaScript, utilizing the React library to create the user interface.

-According to Facebook's documentation on React Native:
+According to [Facebook's Documentation](https://facebook.github.io/react-native/docs/tutorial.html) on React Native:

 >
 > With React Native, you don't build a 'mobile web app', an 'HTML5 app', or a 'hybrid app'.
 You build a real mobile app that's indistinguishable from an app built using Objective-C or Java.
 React Native uses the same fundamental UI building blocks as regular iOS and Android apps.
 You just put those building blocks together using JavaScript and React.